Best ATS Resume Format (2026): What Actually Parses

 - Bullets, not paragraphs — parsers split on line breaks, not commas.

-- Save as .pdf (text-based, not scanned image) or .docx — never .pages or .jpg.
+- Save as .pdf (text-based, not scanned image) — never .pages or .jpg.

 Layout pitfalls that break parsing